 Breakdancing In The Olympics?
-Paris 2024 Organizers Say, 'Oui, Garcon!'
+Paris 2024 Organizers Say, 'Oui, Garçon!'

-The world's best breakdancers could compete for Olympic gold medals at the 2024 Summer Games in Paris, if the event's organizers succeed in getting the hiphop dance style recognized as an Olympic sport.
+The world's best breakdancers could compete for Olympic gold medals at the 2024 Summer Games in Paris, if the event's organizers succeed in getting the hip-hop dance style recognized as an Olympic sport.

 As Paris organizers proposed adding breakdancing to the roster, the International Olympic Committee said the idea fits with its goal of making the Olympics "gender-balanced, more youth-focused and more urban."

-Breakdancing was part of the Youth Olympic Games in Buenos Aires 2018, with participants competing as b-girls, b-boys, and on mixed teams.
+Breakdancing was part of the Youth Olympic Games in Buenos Aires 2018, with participants competing as b-girls, b-boys and on mixed teams.
 At the Olympics, the discipline would be known simply as "breaking."

 In Buenos Aires, the b-girls competition was won by Ram (Japan's Ramu Kawai), and the b-boy's medal was won by Bumblebee (Russia's Sergei Chernyshev).